TERREMEMBER/znbase/docs/content/stable/sample-data/chinook.md

 title: Chinook sample database
 headerTitle: Chinook sample database
 linkTitle: Chinook
-description: Use the Chinook sample database for a media store to explore and learn YugabyteDB.
+description: Use the Chinook sample database for a media store to explore and learn ZNbaseDB.
 menu:
   stable:
     identifier: chinook